alex-netkachov/pwd/README.md

 # pwd

-`pwd` is a simple cross-platform console password manager, written in .NET6/C#.
+`pwd` is a simple cross-platform console password manager, written in C# and powered by .NET 7.
+It is a contextual REPL (read–eval–print loop) tool, and the passwords (and other sensitive information, e.g. keys or notes) are stored in openssl-encrypted YAML files.

 Main features: